pnanyaduba/CapstoneProject/README.md

 The dataset used has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.

 In executing the project, the general information about the dataset is obtained.
 Existence of null values is checked.
 The distribution of the dataset is plotted to get a clear picture of the data.
 Next, the distribution of the classes are separated for analysis.
 The statistical characteristics of both legitimate and fraudulent transactions are obtained and compared.
-Below is the constitution of the dataset:
+Below is the definition of the dataset:

 - The dataset contains a total of 284,807 transactions
 - There are two classes of data.
 Fraud class which contains 492 transactions and Legitimate class which contains of 284,315 transactions.